-This document attempts to dispel myths and offer guidance about team-teaching in the College of Letters & Science, including factors to be considered by departments and programs that are considering and approving requests for teaching assignments involving team-teaching and collaboration.
+This document offers guidance about team-teaching in the College of Letters & Science, including factors to be considered by departments and programs that are considering and approving requests for teaching assignments involving team-teaching and collaboration.

-But first, what do we mean by “team teaching?”
-In this document, we use “team teaching” to refer to courses where two (or more) instructors fully collaborate to enrich student learning.
-Collaborators design the course together and are active throughout the course, attending and participating in all (or nearly all) class meetings.
+Team teaching works well when two (or more) instructors fully collaborate to enrich student learning.
+Collaborators design the course together and are active and collaborate throughout the course.
 Course design involves full collaboration to develop the syllabus and materials, instructional strategies, assignments, assessment procedures, and policies for the course.
-Teaching styles vary, but full collaboration involves being present and active in classroom sessions, using one of the following two approaches:

-The following factors should be considered by the department/program, and should be addressed by the time the Associate Deans weigh in:
+The following factors should be considered by the department/program, and should be addressed in the request to team teach a course:

 - The benefits of team teaching should be “baked in.”
 That is, the syllabus should reflect how this instructional design enriches student learning in the course.